Shamik-07/compound_ai_agentic_system/README.md

 All personal finance recommendations from the system are solely for demonstration purposes only.
 It's solely up to the user's discretion, whether to use the recommendations provided to him/her.

 ### Equity Researcher

 This feature leverages publicly available information about a publicly listed company in USA.
 It can retrieve the current equity price, analyst recommendations for further research, most recent company news about the said company and even *compare companies tête à tête*.
 It's an useful tool for researching about a publicly listed company before investing in it.
 The detailed research is also available as separate markdown files for the user to leverage.

+### Wikipedia Rearcher

+It leverages, **Wikipedia(Thank you Wikipedia 🙏)**, to research, simplify and summarise a particular subject, for which there's an existing Wikipedia page.
+If there's no Wikipedia page, then the system leverages public information from other websites and attempts to give a solution.

 ### Personal Programming Tutor

 As the name suggests, this feature helps anyone interested in learning a programming language by providing personalised lesson plans as per the progress of the student.
-Currently, the tutor is confined to some of the high resource language but it can also be used for low resource languages with further modification to the system.
+Currently, the tutor is confined to some of the high resource languages but it can also be used for low resource languages with further modifications to the system.

+### Ask me anything(AMA)

+This is self-explanatory, and it aims to answer questions

 # Project Details